 Another social media app?
 I can hear your collective sighs.
 But hear me out: Clubhouse is one place you want to be, especially if you love talk radio or podcasts.
-And if you do, I’ve got three Clubhouse rooms you should jump into whenever you’ve got time to tune in.
+And if you do, I’ve got three Clubhouse rooms for small businesses that you should join whenever you’ve got time to tune in.

 How Does Clubhouse Work?